SichangHe/natural_syntax/README.md

 # Natural Language Syntax Highlighting

-Natural-Language-LS is a language server that highlights different parts of speech in plain text.
+Natural-Syntax-LS is a language server that highlights different parts of speech in plain text.

 ## Installation